wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 of the coherence controller, by calling `getInitCoherenceEvent()` on the controller to obtain the message, and then calling `sendInitData()` on the memory link objects.

+On all iterations, the initialization routine will keep receiving messages on the link objects by calling `recvInitData()` repeatedly (i.e., polling) until there is no more message in the current iteration.
+We use event processing on `linkUp_` as an example.
+For each initialization event object received, the function first inspects its command, and if the command is `NULLCMD`, meaning that it is an initialization event object that carries a separate initialization command, then the latter will be obtained by calling `getInitCmd()`.
+For `Coherence` type messages, they will be processed at the current cache, by calling `processInitCoherenceEvent()` on the coherence controller, and not forwarded, since the current cache also sends coherence message to its neighbors.
+In other words, coherence type messages will only travel by one hop.
+For `Endpoint` type messages, however, it will be duplicated, and sent to the other direction (`linkDown_`), by calling `sendInitData()`.

 ### Cache Operations